 Essential reading: Heart rate zone training with wearables

 Coaches around the world favor this type of training as it is one of the most effective and quickest ways to improve speed and endurance.
-The technique is particularly employed by runners but athletes in many disciplines use it, too.
+The technique is particularly employed by runners but athletes in other disciplines use it, too.

 What are the benefits of interval training?